4 minute read

 - Hard as a rock

-Metaphors are a bit more difficult to catch.
+Metaphorical language is a bit more difficult to catch.
 They make a direct comparison to something else in order to explain a larger idea.
 Some examples of this would be:

 - “You’re just fishing for compliments” (This doesn’t actually mean that the person uses a rod and reel to catch compliments, but explains the greater point, which is that this person is actively asking for praise)